Training

 • Monitoring and review

-• Functional requirement for impact-based forecasting and warnings
+• Principles of impact-based forecasting and warning

 COURSE GOAL